 - Reassessment of the enhanced maintenance payment is accomplished through a re-administration of the VEMAT. - For VEMAT scores BELOW 28, reassessments shall occur within 12 months of the previously administered VEMAT and no more frequently than quarterly unless requested by the foster or adoptive parent (see Section 18.2.2.7).
 NOTE: 12 months shall mean 365 calendar days from the time the last VEMAT was administered and signed by all parties, through the end of the month in which the 365th day falls; (e.g. a child's 365th calendar day is June 15th.
 The VEMAT must be completed no later than June 30th).
 If the LDSS does not conduct the VEMAT within 365 days as defined above, the cost of the enhanced maintenance amount shall not be covered by title IV-E or CSA state pool funds.
 Local only funds shall be used from the first of the month following the 365th day; until the VEMAT is completed and becomes effective: the first day of the month following the month the VEMAT is administered.
 The basic maintenance payment shall continue to be paid by title IV-E or CSA, based on the child's title IV-E eligibility status. - o For VEMAT scores 28 and ABOVE, reassessments shall occur within three (3) months of the previously administered VEMAT.
 NOTE: Three (3) months shall mean 90 calendar days from the time the last VEMAT was administered and signed by all parties, through the end of the month in which the 90th day falls; (e.g. a child's 90th calendar day is June 15th.
 The VEMAT must be completed no later than June 30th).
 If the LDSS does not conduct the VEMAT within 90 days as defined above, the cost of the enhanced maintenance amount shall not be covered by title IV-E or CSA state pool funds.
 Local only funds shall be used from the first of the month following the 90th day; until the VEMAT is completed and becomes effective: the first day of the month following the month the VEMAT is administered.
 The basic maintenance payment shall continue to be paid by title IV-E or CSA, based on the child's title IV-E eligibility status. - o If the child scores 36 solely due to severe medical/physical needs that are not going to improve, the LDSS may administer the VEMAT annually.
 The child's condition shall be clearly documented by a physician.
-The documentation should include the extent of the child's needs and that the child's condition in unlikely to improve. - Beyond the requirement above, the LDSS may choose the frequency with which they re-administer the VEMAT.
+The documentation should include the extent of the child's needs and that the child's condition is unlikely to improve within a year.
+The LDSS should obtain the physician's statement at the time of or prior to the VEMAT.
+If the statement is obtained after VEMAT administration, the LDSS is required to obtain the physician's statement before the three month reassessment deadline.
+If the statement has not been obtained, the VEMAT should be readministered every three months.
+The annual reassessment schedule would begin when the VEMAT is administered and the statement is available.

+- Beyond the requirement above, the LDSS may choose the frequency with which they re-administer the VEMAT.
 The administration schedule shall be applied consistently across all cases regardless of funding source.
-However, the LDSS may select different reassessment frequencies for different enhanced maintenance payment levels (e.g., all cases rated in the severe category may be reassessed quarterly while all cases rated at moderate or mild may be reassessed less often).

-The LDSS shall select the frequency of re-administration of the VEMAT and such information should be provided to the foster parent and the LCPA.
+However, the LDSS may select different reassessment frequencies for different enhanced maintenance payment levels (e.g., all cases rated in the severe category may be reassessed quarterly while all cases rated at moderate or mild may be reassessed less often). - The LDSS shall select the frequency of re-administration of the VEMAT and such information should be provided to the foster parent and the LCPA.